ashhhlynn/boxd/README.md

 ## Description

-A Letterboxd inspired application created with JavaScript and React for rating films to a personal film diary and tracking film activity by followed users.
+A Letterboxd inspired application created with JavaScript and React with Ruby on Rails for rating films to a personal film diary and tracking film activity by followed users.
 Styled with Semantic UI React and CSS.

 ## Functionality